-For sites offering accelerated programs, students may be enrolled in the last class required for graduation.
+For campuses offering accelerated programs, students may be enrolled in the last class required for graduation.
 The student must be making a "C" or better in that class in order to walk in the ceremony.
-A note from the instructor must be sent to the Resident Center Administrator verifying the student's grade.
-Accelerated sites hold their graduation ceremony at various times.
-Students should check with the Resident Center for dates of that site.
+A note from the instructor must be sent to the Campus Administrator verifying the student's grade.
+Extended Learning Campuses hold graduation ceremonies at various times.
+Students should check with the Campus Administrator for specific dates.